 In addition, is it clear that many important ethical and social issues are looming.
 They need to be addressed in a context that is technically broad and mature.

-A topic of current discussion and debate both at the workshop and in society at large is the notion of “The Singularity,” as defined by Ray Kurzweil.
+A topic of current discussion and debate both at the workshop and in society at large is the notion of “The Singularity,” as considerd by von Neumann, Vernor Vinge and Ray Kurzweil.
 While the singularity itself is a topic of substantial controversy and some doubt, the accelerating pace of technological change that is used to substantiate this notion is broadly agreed upon.
 This accelerating rate of change increases the need, and the urgency, of recognizing the role of robotics today and bringing the disparate ideas and disciplines involved into a coherent and collaborative framework.

 Robotics is the branch of human endeavor that integrates both engineering and science, and cannot be pegged well in either alone.
 By subdividing the field into 2 different academic faculties (Science and Engineering) or disparate disciplines (Computer Science, Mechanical Engineering and Electrical Engineering), the additional potential for fruitful interaction is decreased precisely in a subject where this interaction is critical.
 In addition, it becomes more difficult to recognize a common body of prerequisites, knowledge, and tools that the students and practitioners would best be equipped with.
 In short, the divide between Science and Engineering is not appropriate to a domain of discourse defined by intellectual constructs that are created by human hands.
 Robotics, perhaps more than any other area of inquiry, falls on both sides of this divide and thus progress is directly impeded by the partition between traditional engineering and science.